-The Healthy Beach Program helps ensure safe water quality for users of public beaches.
+The Healthy Beaches program helps ensure safe water quality for users of public beaches.
 Water sampling is typically conducted between June and September, and the information gathered is available to assist the public in making informed decisions when selecting a public swimming area.

-For more information about the program, including sampling criteria, please read the Healthy Beach Program FAQ.
+For more information about the program, including sampling criteria, please read the Healthy Beaches Program FAQ.

 To report a health or safety concern at a public beach, contact your local Public Health Inspector.

 Factors affecting the microbiological quality of a water body at any given time include type and frequency of contamination events, time of day, recent weather conditions, number of users of the water body, and physical characteristics of the area.
-Selection of sampling areas and time of sampling is affected by length of bathing area, presence and frequency of point and non-point sources of fecal contamination, influences of local weather, physical characteristics of the bathing area, and presence of bathers.
+Selection of sampling areas and time of sampling is affected by length of bathing area, influences of local weather, physical characteristics of the bathing area, and presence of bathers.